skolanko222/trainScheduler/README.md

 # trainScheduler
-The application facilitates the handling of a PostgresSql database for trains, train compositions, and railway connections.
+Application facilitates the handling of a PostgresSql database for trains, train compositions, and railway connections.
+GUI coded in Java Swing.